grafana/loki/docs/sources/logql/_index.md

 sum by (host) (rate({job="mysql"} |= "error" != "timeout" | json | duration > 10s [1m]))
 ```

-This example demonstrates that a fully LogQL query can be wrapped in the aggregation syntax, including filter and parsers.
+This example demonstrates a LogQL aggregation which includes filters and parsers.
-This example gets the per-second rate of all non-timeout errors within the last minutes per host for the MySQL job and only includes errors whose duration is above ten seconds.
+It returns the per-second rate of all non-timeout errors within the last minutes per host for the MySQL job and only includes errors whose duration is above ten seconds.

 #### Unwrapped Range Aggregations